artmg/lubuild/help/use/Music-and-multimedia.md

-This page is all about **Using** Music and Other Multimedia files (such as Video) including some bash commands for generating playlists
+This page is all about **Using** Music and Other Multimedia files (such as Video) including some bash commands for generating playlists and how to define what multimedia keys do.

 NB: this file also includes details of Android Applications used for:
 * rendering media including audio